UtkarshVerma/hugo-dream-plus/README.md

 	github = "UtkarshVerma"
 ```

+Once this is done, write up the "**About Me**" section of your website in Markdown as directed here:[Error and About Pages](https://github.com/UtkarshVerma/hugo-dream-plus#error-and-about-pages).

 ### Toggling the views
 As stated earlier, this theme has two views, **Card view** and **Post view**.
 To define your desired view, modify the `contentType` variable in `params` in the config file as follows:
 ```toml